Team Torpedo: US Firms Sell & Support MK48s and MK54s

 The Common Broadband Advanced Sonar System (CBASS) kit is for the Mk48, and includes a Broadband Sonar Analog Receiver, preamplifier and interfacing hardware.
 This gives the retrofitted torpedoes the ability to transmit and receive over a wide frequency band, and takes advantage of broadband signal processing techniques to improve their targeting & tracking capabilities.
 This is especially helpful in shallower waters, where the bottom and other clutter is more likely to be in the way.
 CBASS kits procured before the end of FY 2007 were for Mk-48 ADCAP Mod 5 and below, and so they included the Torpedo Propulsion Upgrade (TPU) modification required for forebody/ afterbody compatibility.
 After that, the kits are used with Mk-48 ADCAP Mod 6 torpedoes, which don’t require the TPU.

-The Mk-54, on the other hand, stemmed from the need for a smaller, lighter, but cost effective advanced torpedo that could be dropped from helicopters, planes, and smaller ships.
-To achieve this, it combined the expensive Mk-50′s search and homing system with the propulsion system of the Mk-46 torpedo (the previous NATO/US standard), and added off-the-shelf electronic components.
-Its size improves its ability to go after targets in shallower littoral regions, but it is designed for both deep water and near-shore or shallow environments.
+The Mk-54 stemmed from the need for a smaller, lighter, but cost effective advanced torpedo that could be dropped from helicopters, planes, and smaller ships.
+To achieve this, it combined the expensive Mk-50’s search and homing system with the propulsion system of the Mk-46 torpedo (the previous NATO/US standard), and added off-the-shelf electronic components.
+Its size improves its ability to go after targets in shallower littoral regions, but the torpedo is designed to work in both deep water and near-shore or shallow environments.
 Cost estimates for this weapon are around $1 million each.

 Team Torpedo Contracts & Key Events